 A little prep work can go a long way toward preventing problems and headaches and that’s why we recommend spending sometime preparing yourself and your device ahead of your upgrade.

-If iOS 12.1.1 starts causing problems, you can try manually fixing your issue.
-If you can’t find a fix you’ll have to wait for Apple to roll out its next iOS 12 update.
+If iOS 12.1.4 starts causing problems, you can try manually fixing your issue.
+If you can’t find a fix you can try downgrading your device to the previous version of iOS 12.

-There’s no way to downgrade to older updates like iOS 12.0.1 once you make the move to iOS 12.1.1 so those of you coming from an older version of iOS need to be extremely careful if and when you decide to install iOS 12.1.1.
+There’s no way to downgrade to older versions of iOS once you make the move to iOS 12.1.4 so those of you coming from iOS 12.1.2 or below need to be extremely careful if and when you decide to install this firmware.